LLC Cost in Texas | How Much Does It Cost to Start an LLC

 Operating Agreement

-Although not required by law in Texas, it is highly recommended that LLCs draft an operating agreement.
+Although not required by law, it is highly recommended that LLCs create an operating agreement in Texas.
 This document outlines the LLC’s ownership structure, management, and operating procedures.
-Hiring a Business Attorney to draft an operating agreement can cost anywhere from $500 to $2,000, or you can use online resources and templates to create one yourself.
+Hiring a business attorney to draft an operating agreement can cost anywhere from $500 to $2,000, or you can use online resources and templates to create one yourself.

 Professional Services

-You may hire professionals such as attorneys, Texas Accountants, or business consultants to help you establish and run your Texas LLC.
+You may hire professionals such as attorneys, accountants, or business consultants to help you establish and run your Texas LLC.
 These services can provide valuable expertise and guidance but come at an additional cost.
 Consider the potential benefits and weigh them against the costs when hiring professional assistance.

 Can I Set Up an LLC For Free?